exasol/exasol-virtual-schema-common-lua/doc/system_requirements.md

 Needs: dsn

-#### Reading Columns Metadata From a Table
+#### Reading Column Metadata From a Table
 `req~reading-column-metadata-from-a-table~1`

-EVSCL reads the list of columns and their attributes contained from a table in the source database.
+EVSCL reads the list of columns and their attributes from a table in the source database.

 Needs: dsn